awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-bastion-host.md

 ![\[Elastic Beanstalk and VPC Topology with Bastion Host\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vpc-bastion-topo-ngw.png)

-To deploy an Elastic Beanstalk application inside a VPC using a bastion host, you need to complete the following:
+To deploy an Elastic Beanstalk application inside a VPC using a bastion host, complete the steps described in the following subsections\.

 **Topics**
 + [Create a VPC with a Public and Private Subnet](#vpc-bastion-host-create)